-The versatile American soprano Karla Scott who possesses a voice of uncommon clarity and beauty of timbre has been described by the Washington Post as "a vividly expressive soprano."
-Equally comfortable performing in various musical genres, Dr. Scott recently performed the soprano solo in Mozart's Vesperae Solennes de Confessore with the Maryland Summer Chorus and Orchestra under the direction of Dr. Cindy Bauchpies.
-In the spring of 2014, Karla performed the soprano solo in Verdi's Requiem with Annapolis Symphony and combined choruses of the United States Naval Academy.
+The versatile American soprano Karla Scott, who possesses a voice of remarkable clarity and beauty of timbre has been described by the Washington Post as "a vividly expressive soprano."
+Equally comfortable performing in various musical genres, Dr. Scott recently performed the soprano solo in Mozart's Vesperae Solennes de Confessore with the Maryland Summer Chorus and Orchestra under the baton of Dr. Cindy Bauchpies.
+She also performed the soprano solo in Verdi's Requiem with Annapolis Symphony and combined choruses of the United States Naval Academy.

-Also in 2013, Karla along with collaborative pianist Dr. Alexei Ulitin premiered from Slavery to Freedom, a song cycle by American concert pianist and composer Alan Mandel at the University of Maryland, College Park.
+In previous seasons, Karla along with collaborative pianist Dr. Alexei Ulitin premiered from Slavery to Freedom, a song cycle by American concert pianist and composer Alan Mandel at the University of Maryland, College Park.
 Mr. Mandel's settings of Henry Wadsworth Longfellow's Poems on Slavery were juxtaposed with songs by Samuel Coleridge Taylor, the Anglo-African composer best known for his choral cantata, Song of Hiawatha.
-Scott has performed as soloist with the Samuel Coleridge-Taylor society based in Portland, Maine and was included in the documentary film featuring the composer's works.
+Scott has performed as a soloist with the Samuel Coleridge-Taylor society based in Portland, Maine and was included in the documentary film featuring the composer's works.

-The 2012-13 season included performances Mahler's Resurrection Symphony with Annapolis Symphony, the Villa-Lobos Bachianas Brasileiras No. 5 (transcribed for 8 basses rather than 8 celli) and a filmed masterclass with famed mezzo-soprano Fredericka (Flicka) von Stade where Ms. Scott's performance drew rave reviews from von Stade.
+She has performed Mahler's Resurrection Symphony with Annapolis Symphony at the United States Naval Academy, the Villa-Lobos Bachianas Brasileiras No. 5 (transcribed for 8 basses rather than 8 celli) and a filmed masterclass with famed mezzo-soprano Fredericka (Flicka) von Stade where Ms. Scott's performance drew rave reviews from von Stade.

-In earlier seasons, Dr. Scott was soprano soloist for Mozart's C Minor Mass, in Annapolis; Maher Symphony No.4 in College Park, MD; Faure Requiem in College Park, MD; Serpina in Progress's La Serva Padronna in Greenville, NC; Clorinda in Rossini's La Cenerentola in Greenville, NC; Kathleen in Vaughn-Williams' Riders to the Sea in College Park, MD; Pamina in Mozart's Die Zauberflote in Rome, Italy.
-Ms. Scott sang special performances for the late Nelson Mandela, and for the funeral services of Rosa Parks.
-She has appeared at the Kennedy Center, the National Gallery of Art in Washington DC and in a film about the life of African-American composer, Jester Hairston
+In earlier seasons, Dr. Scott was soprano soloist for Mozart's C Minor Mass, in Annapolis; Maher Symphony No.4 in College Park, MD; Fauré Requiem in College Park, MD; Serpina in Pergolesi's La Serva Padronna in Greenville, NC; Clorinda in Rossini's La Cenerentola in Greenville, NC; Kathleen in Vaughn-Williams' Riders to the Sea in College Park, MD; Pamina in Mozart's Die Zauberflöte in Rome, Italy.
+Ms. Scott sang alongside Metropolitan Opera soprano, Carmen Balthrop, a special performance of the African National Anthem for the late South African President, Nelson Mandela, and performed for the funeral services of Rosa Parks held in Washington, DC.
+She has appeared at the Kennedy Center, the National Gallery of Art in Washington DC and in a film about the life of African-American composer, Jester Hairston.

 As a worship leader and workshop presenter, Karla has served numerous churches and national and international conferences in the United States and the Caribbean allowing her to fulfill the mandate on her life to make Jesus known through worship.
 She has shared ministry settings with many notable pastors, psalmists and recording artists in the body of Christ including Twinkie Clark, T.D.
 Jakes, Smokey Norful, Alvin Slaughter and had the opportunity to serve President Barack Obama and the first family as the worship leader during MLK worship services in 2012.
 In 2017, Scott launched The Power of Your Voice interactive vocal coaching series which allows her to serve and support singers in the Body of Christ all over the world.

-In 2017 Scott released her first book Steady Faith: navigate the detours, live your purpose, make a difference.
-The book supports leaders, influencers and creatives in the healthy examination of the state of their souls as they continue to lead others.
-She has also developed an accompanying program, The Power of Leadership, designed to teach leaders the power plays necessary to serve others in alignment with their soul's purpose.
+In 2017 Scott released her first book Steady Faith: Navigate the Detours, Live your Purpose, Make a Difference.
+The book supports leaders, influencers, and creatives in the healthy examination of the state of their souls as they continue to lead others.